verygoodgraphics/vgg_docs/docs/specs/vectorgraphics/vertex.md

 Description

-Corner radius at the vertice.
+Corner radius at the vertex.

 </div>